spaceninja/twitter-follow-stats/README.md

 ## Project scripts

-- `npm ci` - install dependencies
+- `yarn` - install dependencies
-- `npm run dev` - compiles and hot-reloads for development
+- `yarn dev` - compiles and hot-reloads for development
-- `npm run build` - compiles and minifies for production
+- `yarn build` - compiles and minifies for production
-- `npm run lint` - lints and fixes files
+- `yarn lint` - lints and fixes files

 ---